cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ## Disable the Command Log

-In some cases the Command Log, responsible for rendering info about commands, assertions, and test status in the browser, causes performance issues resulting in slowed or crashing test suites.
+In some cases the {% url "Command Log" test-runner#Command-Log %}, responsible for rendering test commands, assertions, and status in the Test Runner may cause performance issues resulting in slower tests or the browser crashing.

-In order to isolate these issues by disabling Command Log rendering, use `CYPRESS_NO_COMMAND_LOG=1`
+In order to isolate these issues, you can disable the Command Log rendering by passing the environment variable below.

 ```shell
 CYPRESS_NO_COMMAND_LOG=1 cypress run